Wasim-T/Wasim_AI_Portfolio/Certifications_and_Upskilling/README.md

-# Research Projects
-Notes and Certifications_and_Upskilling in AI Assurance and Governance.
+# Certifications & Upskilling

+Store certificates (PDF) and keep a living study log.

+- Place PDFs in subfolders by topic.
+- Update `certificate_log.md` with issuer, scope, and relevance.